cs544-wisc/f23/p3/README.md

 server.wait_for_termination()
 ```

-You can do this directly in the bottom of your server.py, or within a
-`main` function; feel free to move imports to the top of your file if
+You can do this directly in the bottom of your server.py, or within a `main` function; feel free to move imports to the top of your file if you like.

-you like.
+Use `test_modelserver.py` and verify that it produces the expected output indicated by the comments.

 ## Part 3: Client